antfriend/antfriend.github.io/journals.md

 [Image source](journals/vectors/vectors_16.png)

 ### Text
-Se C starlight 3
+From billions of years ago
+in a galaxy no longer there

-my eve
+Starlight touches my eye
+in a weird,
-spooky action at aistance,
+spooky action at a distance,
-of cons
-is 1S. oa
-and
-isalso ay
-1 ticle
-Ww Pa y A aN he
-EIN Tell cea
-ce
-when it stvike
-Maa 2 Cy
-me” bit ot (S
-aA chain veactin
-Mm a pattevn of
-thy the ce Sr ay
-oT My prain Feads
+quantum entanglement
+occurs.
+Light is a wave with frequency and amplitude.
+Light is also a particle,
+like a hailstone, when it strikes the “surface” of a molecule a bit of energy is released and a chain reaction lights a pattern of recognition upon the surface, the cerebral cortex of my brain reads “starlight”.

 ---